rojinnew/image_segmentation/README.md

 ### Image Segmentation Tool
 <p align = "justify">
-In this project,  Flask framework was used to deploy a image segmentation tool that divides an image to a number of components.
+In this project,  Flask framework was used to deploy an image segmentation tool that divides an image to a number of components.
 </p>

 ####